Advertisement infeed Desk

 Where Culture Happens

 Korean culture does not exist in isolation from its physical environment.
 The apartment, the city block, and the commute are the spaces where social norms play out every day.
-These urban pillars add the spatial dimension to understanding how Koreans live.
+These urban pillars add the spatial dimension to understanding how Koreans live — and why the built environment reflects the society that built it.

 FRANVIA